ampproject/amphtml/extensions/amp-twitter/amp-twitter.md

 ## Attributes

-**data-tweetid**
+**data-tweetid** (required)

 The ID of the tweet.
-In a URL like https://twitter.com/joemccann/status/640300967154597888 `640300967154597888` is the tweetID.
+In a URL like https://twitter.com/joemccann/status/640300967154597888,  `640300967154597888` is the tweetID.

-**data-nameofoption**
+**data-*** (optional)

-Options for the Tweet appearance can be set using `data-` attributes.
-E.g. `data-cards="hidden"` deactivates Twitter cards.
-For documentation of the available options, see [Twitter's docs](https://dev.twitter.com/web/javascript/creating-widgets#create-tweet).
+You can specify options for the Tweet appearance by setting `data-` attributes.
+For example, `data-cards="hidden"` deactivates Twitter cards.
+For details on the available options, see [Twitter's docs](https://dev.twitter.com/web/javascript/creating-widgets#create-tweet).

+**common attributes**

+This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

 ## Validation